spatie/laravel-translatable/README.md

 Let's go over the required steps one by one:

 - First you should let the model implement the `Spatie\Translatable\Translatable` interface.
 It requires you to add the `getTranslatableFields`-method.
 It should return an array with names of columns that should be translatable.
--Secondly you need to add the `Spatie\Translatable\HasTranslations`-trait.
+- Secondly you need to add the `Spatie\Translatable\HasTranslations`-trait.
-- Next you need to make sure you cast all translatable attributes to an array by adding them to the `casts` property.
 - Finally you should make sure that all translatable attributes are set to the `text`-datatype in you database.
 If your database supports `json`-columns, use that.

 ### Available methods